Demonworld: Thain

 The Thain are another human faction, though with a barbarian culture loosely based on both Scandinavian "Viking" raiders and early northern Celts.
 The Thain's armies are based around a range of different infantry types, though there is also cavalry.
 Special troops include summoned animal spirits, boar-riding cavalry, and trained wolverines.
 The Thain's war machines are limited to balistae, but their behemoths include a variety of huge, antlered creatures, some of which are fitted with fighting howdahs.
 Their culture is portrayed as a typical fantasy "barbarian" society.

 Video game adaptation

-In 2002, Demonworld was adapted into the real-time strategy game Demonworld: Dark Armies.
+A video game adaptation was released in 1997.
+A sequel, Demonworld: Dark Armies, was released in 2002.
+It is a real-time strategy game.
 It won GameSpot's 2002 "Worst Game on PC" award; the editors called it a "game that's so incredibly bad that it truly must be the work of the devil."